Calculating the ROI of HR Software in summary:

 The cost of your investment needs to include all costs for the project, which typically means accounting not just for the cost of the software, implementation and maintenance, but for your time as well.

-Is there an easy way to calculate ROI for an HR system?
+Is there an easy way to calculate the ROI on HR software?

 While simple online HR software ROI calculators can be a useful benchmark, they rarely stand up to scrutiny by financially savvy senior managers.
 You may get an enticing figure that sounds plausible, but it’s unlikely to be accurate for your business.
 This is because no two companies manage their HR data in the same way or follow the same HR processes.